Mira0507/uniprot_api/README.md

 ### b.
 Querying the data

-Once querying data, you can check the `response` about how your communication went.
+Once you have queried the data, you can check the `response` to see how your communication went.

 ```r